codessintheclassroom/classroom-material/week1-webclient_ui.md

     </Row>
 </Container>
 ```

 Congratulations, at this point you should be able to see a list of pets layed out nicely on your main page.
 </details>

+At this point, it might make sense to save the progress you've made to the Git repository.
+You can do this by staging ("adding") the relevant files to the Git index and committing your changes:

+    git add -A client/*
+    git commit

-When you are done, you should **commit** your work and continue by adding the calls to the backend, as described here **TODO: ADD LINk**.
+When you are done, you can continue by adding the calls to the backend, as described here **TODO: ADD LINk**.

  [bootstrap]: https://getbootstrap.com/
  [react-bootstrap]: https://react-bootstrap.github.io/